-Gil’s dissertation research agenda focuses on national strategies during cyber conflict.
-She explores the reasons why – despite the fact that cyber attacks are covert actions in nature, and therefore can be hidden or denied – in many cases countries choose to reveal the attack and “go public” about it.
-In her research Gil is developing a new conceptual theoretical framework for understanding the different national considerations during cyber conflict and is examining it by combining qualitative and quantitative research methods.
+Her current research agenda focuses on national decision making during cyber conflicts.
+She explores the reasons why – despite the fact that cyberattacks are covert actions in nature, and therefore can be hidden or denied – in many cases countries choose to reveal the attack and “go public” about it.
+In her research, Gil is developing a new conceptual-theoretical framework and is examining it by combining qualitative and quantitative research methods.